dr8co/palettes/README.md

 - ☀️ **Solarized**: Precision colors for machines and people
 - 🌆 **Tokyo Night**: A clean, dark theme that celebrates the lights of Downtown Tokyo
 - 👾 **Eldritch**: A mysterious and otherworldly color scheme
+- 🦋 **Everblush**: An aesthetically pleasing color scheme with beautiful syntax highlighting and colors.

 ## 🤝 Contributing